tableau/mobile-app-bootstrap-cordova/README.md

 The plugin's interface is wrapped in an Angular JS service.
 The service is located in www/js/services.js.
 For examples about how to use the service, check out www/js/controllers.js.

 ## OAuth
-The [Tableau plugin](https://gitlab.tableausoftware.com/avertin/tableau-oauth-plugin) also allows the app to keep users signed in with OAuth tokens.
+A Tableau plugin (available soon) also allows the app to keep users signed in with OAuth tokens.
 Although the plugin interfaces with JavaScript, it is written in Objective-C and may also be useful for developers with Native applications as a stand alone component.
 To locate the Objective-C files navigate to src/ios/TableauOAuth.m

 For more information about OAuth and the Objective-C class, visit the [project wiki](https://gitlab.tableausoftware.com/avertin/tableau-oauth-plugin/wikis/home).